tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_test_environment.md

 ## Testing hardware products {#hardware_products}

 If you're documenting a hardware product, you'll want to secure a device that has the right build installed on it.
 Big companies often have prototype devices available.
 At some companies, there may be kiosks where you can "flash" (quickly install) a specific build number on the device.
+Or you may send your device's serial number to someone who manages a pool of devices included in certain updates from the cloud.

 With some hardware products, it may be difficult to get a test instance of the product to play with.
 I once worked at a government facility documenting a million-dollar storage array.
 The only time I was allowed to see the storage array was by signing into a special data server room environment, accompanied by an engineer, who wouldn't dream of letting me actually touch the array, much less swap out a storage disk, run commands in the terminal, replace a RAID, or do some other task (for which I was writing instructions).

 I learned early on to steer my career towards jobs where I could actually get my hands on the product, usually software code, and play around with it.
 If you're documenting hardware, you need access to the hardware to provide reliable documentation on how to use it.
 You'll need to understand how to run apps on the device and interface with it.
 Hopefully, the product is one that you can access to actually play around with.

+## If you encounter developer resistance ...

+Many times developers don't expect that a technical writer will be doing anything more than just transcribing and relaying the information given to them.
+With this mindset, a developer might not immediately think that you need or want a sample app to test out the calls or other code.
+You might need to ask (or even petition) them for it.

+Most of the time, developers respect technical writers much more if the technical writers can test out the code themselves.
+Engineers also appreciate any feedback you may have as you run through the system.
+Technical writers, along with QA, are usually the first users of the developer's code.

+If a developer or QA person can't give you access to any such test server or sample code, be suspicious.
+How can a development and QA team create and test their code without a sample system where they expect it to be implemented?
+And if there's a sample system, why can't you also have access so you can write good documentation on how to use it?

+Sometimes developers don't want to go through the effort of getting something working on your machine, so you may have to explain more about your purpose and goals in testing.
+If you run into friction, be persistent.
+It might take one or more days to get your test environment set up.
+Once you have a test system set up, it makes it much easier to create documentation, because you can start to answer your own questions.

 ## Next steps

-It might take one or more days to get your test environment set up.
-Be persistent.
 After you get the test environment set up, it's time to [test your instructions](testingdocs_test_your_instructions.html).